 - What do you think are the key characteristics of a good teacher?

 - Can you name the main problems teachers face nowadays?
-How would you solve these problems?
+(How would you solve these problems?
+Have you encountered it in your practice?, etc.)

 - How would you approach the students of the first class, on the first day at school?
-What would you say?
+(What would you say?
+How would you prepare?)

 - Do you think that all the students should be treated equally, or there should be an individual approach to every student, in accordance to his abilities and background?